Is life insurance worth it?

-Life insurance – Your chosen cash sum could be paid out if you die during the length of the policy.
-It could be used to help protect the family's lifestyle and everyday living expenses or help to pay the mortgage (interest only).
+Life Insurance – Your chosen cash sum could be paid out if you die during the length of the policy.
+It could be used to help protect the family's lifestyle and everyday living expenses or help to pay the mortgage.

 Decreasing Life Insurance – This is designed to help protect a repayment mortgage so the amount of cover reduces roughly in line with the way a repayment mortgage decreases.
 This means your loved ones could continue to live in the family home without worrying about the mortgage.